kersorianek/mon-portfolio/_posts/2023-01-12-How-to-Identify-and-Manage-Project-Risk-as-a-Beginner.md

 ---
 layout: post
-title: Mastering the Art of Project Scheduling as a Beginner
+title: Learn How to Proactively Manage Risks to Keep Your Project on Track
-subtitle: Learn how to create a project schedule as a beginner project manager, step-by-step.
+subtitle: Navigating Uncertainty - A Beginner's Guide to Identifying and Managing Project Risks
 tags:
   [
        project management,